SupportPi/transcription-service/README.md

 AI Transcription Service using OpenAI's Whisper

-Requires Python 3.7-3.9 installed on the Machine (for torch)
+Requires Python 3.7-3.9 installed on the Machine

-And Whisper installed:
+and Whisper installed:

 ``pip install -U openai-whisper``